 Section 4.1 demonstrated that a DNN needs to be heavily regularized to give good predictions for valence.
-We hypothesize that this finding can be explained by the speaker-dependent nature of speech cues in the externalization of valence (i.e., Comparison of CCC values between speaker-independent and speaker-dependent conditions.
-The DNN is trained with four layers.
-The column 'Gain' shows the relative improvement by training with partial data from the target speakers (test-A set).

-we use different acoustic cues to express valence).
+We hypothesize that this finding can be explained by the speaker-dependent nature of speech cues in the expression of valence (i.e., we use different acoustic cues to express valence).
 A DNN with higher regularization, learns more generic trends present across speakers, leading to better generalization.
-To validate our hypothesis, we conduct a controlled emotion detection evaluation, where we train DNNs with either speakerdependent or speaker-independent partitions.
+To validate our hypothesis, we conduct a controlled emotion detection evaluation, where we train DNNs with either speaker-dependent or speaker-independent partitions.
 SER should be performed with speaker-independent partitions, where the data in the train and test partitions are from disjoint set of speakers.
 A model trained with data from speakers in the test set has an unfair advantage over a system evaluated with data from new speakers, resulting in overestimated performance.
-Our goal is to quantify the benefits of using speaker-dependent partitions.
+Our goal is to quantify the benefits of using speakerdependent partitions.

 We build DNNs with four layers, implemented with 256, 512 or 1,024 nodes.
 The speakerdependent model is built by adding the test-A set in the train set (Fig. 1).
 This approach creates a train set with partial knowledge about the speakers in the test set.
 In contrast, the speaker-independent model uses only the train set.
 To have a fair comparison, both models are evaluated on the test-B set with speech samples that are not used to either train or optimize the parameters of the systems.
 Table 1 shows the CCC values of the models for speaker-independent and speaker-dependent conditions.
-The last column calculates the relative improvements achieved under the speakerdependent condition.
-We observe a performance gain up to 19.03% for valence.
+The last column calculates the relative improvements achieved under the speaker-dependent condition.
+We observe up to 19.03% gain in performance for valence.
 The performances for the arousal and dominance models also increase, but the relative improvements are less than 3%.
+These results are not due to the extra samples added in the train set.
+The test-A set only represents a 4.4% of the size of the train set.
+In fact, evaluations where we randomly remove data from the train set to maintain a consistent size led to similar performance than the speaker dependent condition reported in Table 1.
 The fact that the performances increase using speaker dependent sets is expected.
 What is unexpected is that the relative gain is significantly higher for valence than for arousal and dominance.
-These results clearly show that learning emotional traits from the target speakers in the test set has clear benefits for valence, validating our hypothesis that the externalization of valence in speech has speakerdependent traits.
+These results clearly show that learning emotional traits from the target speakers in the test set has clear benefits for valence, validating our hypothesis that the expression of valence in speech has speakerdependent traits.